rparrett/taipo/README.md

 This could turn out to be a useful tool to practice quick Japanese recognition / production.

-This is my first foray into ECS and it is a bit of a mess.
+This is my first foray into ECS, and it is a bit of a mess.

 ## Play Online